 Estoril Praia is another team in the area.
 While not in Lisbon itself, Estoril is just a few kilometers away.
-It’s a resort town with beach, casino, and great restaurants.
+It’s a resort town with a beach, casino, and great restaurants.
 And of course, Estoril has its football club.
 This team has played several seasons in the Primeira Liga in the past.
 Now it finds itself in the Segunda Liga, but it is one of the better teams in this division, so surely it is only a matter of time before Estoril returns to top Portuguese football again.

 Practical tips for your trip

 First of all, find a nice place to stay in Lisbon.
 We recommend you to stay in the city centre so that you can feel the vibe of Lisbon and be near all the normal tourist attractions.

 Benfica and Sporting are both minutes away by taking the metro, so you can easily go back and forth to the stadiums while staying in the centre and enjoying your city trip.